Rabies has been eliminated from many countries but remains challenging in countries where dogs roam freely, India included.

 Researchers hope the study will provide evidence to support the introduction of the oral rabies vaccine in India as an extra tool in efforts to eradicate the disease.

-According to researchers from the University of Edinburgh in the UK, three times as many dogs could be vaccinated each day when the new process is combined with existing injectable techniques.–
+According to researchers from the University of Edinburgh in the UK, three times as many dog vaccines can be administered each day when the new process is combined with existing injectable techniques.–

 Vaccines hidden in dog food could help curb the spread of rabies more effectively than injections, say UK scientists who conducted a study on street dogs in India.